 \ The fully elastic non-hydrostatic system of equations (NHEE): The right-hand sides of momentum equation and temperature equation are slightly modified.
 There are two additional equations, one for a variable which represents the difference between the total pressure p and the hydrostatic pressure $\Pi$ , and the other one for a variable linked with the vertical divergence d or the vertical velocity $w = \frac{dz}{dt}$ .
-The NH model currently coded (denoted NH-PDVD or NHEE model) uses d or $d_4 = d + X$ , and $\log(p/\Pi)$ as NH prognostic variables.
+The NHEE model currently coded uses d or $d_4 = d + X$ , and $\log(p/\Pi)$ as NH prognostic variables.
 For the vertical divergence equation it is desirable to run with $d_4 = d + X$ (see (IDEUL) for expression of X) to ensure stability.
 This is the one used in AROME.

-The reader will find more information about the formulation of the non-hydrostatic equations in ALADIN in some documentations like (IDNHPB), (IDSL), (IDVNH1), (IDVNH2) and (IDVNH3).
-Variable controling the choice of a non-hydrostatic model is LNHDYN in NAMCT0.
+The reader will find more information about the formulation of the NHEE non-hydrostatic equations in some documentations like (IDNHPB), (IDEUL), (IDSL), (IDVNH1), (IDVNH2) and (IDVNH3).
+Variable controling the choice of a non-hydrostatic model is LNHEE in NAMCT0.

 - \ The quasi elastic non-hydrostatic system of equations (NHQE): This alternate version filters acoustic waves and uses a diagnostic relationship for pressure departure variable.
-Evaluation of such a system (not yet coded) is planned soon. - \ The shallow-water system of equations: The model is assumed to have only one vertical layer of depth $\Phi$ (equivalent height).
+The reader will find more information about the formulation of the NHQE non-hydrostatic equations in some documentations like (IDEUL), (IDSL).
+Variable controling the choice of a non-hydrostatic model is LNHQE in NAMCTO. - \ The shallow-water system of equations: The model is assumed to have only one vertical layer of depth $\Phi$ (equivalent height).
 Prognostic variables are the wind components of the horizontal wind $\mathbf{V}$ , and the equivalent height $\Phi$ .
 The "diabatic" terms are replaced by zero.